Sunrun: History

 Sunrun was co-founded in January 2007 by Lynn Jurich, Ed Fenster, and Nat Kreamer with a business model in which it offered customers either a lease or a Power Purchase Agreement (PPA) business model whereby homeowners paid for electricity usage but did not buy solar panels outright, reducing the initial capital outlay required by the homeowner.
 Sunrun is responsible for installation, maintenance, monitoring and repairs.

 The company raised $12 million in venture capital funding from a group of investors including Foundation Capital in June 2008.
 In 2009, Sunrun closed a Series B round of funding for $18 million led by Accel Partners and joined by Foundation Capital.
 The company also received an additional commitment of $90 million in tax equity from U.S. Bancorp in 2009, following the $105 million in project financing from the bank in 2008.
 In June 2010, Sunrun struck a deal with PG&E for $100 million.
-Following the deal, the company announced $55 million in fresh capital from Sequoia Capital.In May 2014, the company raised $150 million.
+Following the deal, the company announced $55 million in fresh capital from Sequoia Capital.
+In May 2014, the company raised $150 million.

 In 2015 Sunrun went public on the Nasdaq stock exchange at $14 per share, with an initial market capitalization of $1.36 billion and launched its BrightBox battery energy storage product in the state of Hawaii.
 The next year it started selling BrightBox in California.

 In January 2017, Sunrun announced a strategic partnership with National Grid plc.
 The Wall Street Journal reported in May 2017 that the Securities and Exchange Commission (SEC) was investigating Sunrun and SolarCity, with regard to whether they adequately disclosed canceled contracts, a metric that the paper said is used by investors to gauge how well such companies are performing.
-In 2017, cancellations of contracts with Sunrun were around 40%.
+In 2017, cancellations of contracts with Sunrun reached 40%.

-In July 2018, Sunrun expanded their solar and battery service to the island of Puerto Rico.
-With operations in 23 states, the District of Columbia, and Puerto Rico, Sunrun became the largest solar, storage and energy services company in America, surpassing SolarCity (now Tesla Energy).

 In July 2020, Sunrun announced that it would acquire Vivint Solar for $3.2 billion.
 By early October 2020, the acquisition was completed following the approval by regulators and stockholders of both companies, creating a valuation of approximately $22 billion.

-In February 2022, Ford announced a partnership that makes Sunrun the official installer of its bidirectional charging station for the F-150 Lightning, allowing customers to charge their truck at home, but also use the vehicle battery for backup power during a grid outage.
+In February 2022, Ford announced a partnership making Sunrun the official installer of bidirectional charging stations for the F-150 Lightning, allowing customers to charge their trucks at home, but also use the vehicle battery for backup power during a grid outage.

+In September 2023, Sunrun CEO Mary Powell delivered a talk as a featured speaker at the Net Zero Conference.